Krushna56/Bindu/README.md

 Feedback is stored in the `task_feedback` table and can be used to:
 - Filter high-quality task interactions for training data
 - Identify patterns in successful vs. unsuccessful completions
-- Optimize agent instructions and few-shot examples with DSPy
+- Optimize agent instructions and few-shot examples with DSPy (requires `enable_dspy: True`)

-- We are working on the DsPY - will release soon.
+> 📚 For detailed DSPy integration docs, see [bindu/dspy/README.md](bindu/dspy/README.md)

 ---